marbletracks/marbletrack3.com/content/workers/g_choppy.md

 ]
 +++

-G. Choppy is one of the characters who has a very specific job.
+G Choppy is one of the characters who has a very specific job.
 His job is to cut wood and that's what he does.

 I usually try to make the cuts happen by him raising his sword for three frames which equals one quarter of one second in movie Playback times before he makes the cut.